-Our program aims to teach, conduct research and, in the B.C.
-Centre for Sexual Medicine, implement exemplary care of sexual difficulties experienced by men and women from across B.C.
+Our Sexual Medicine program aims to teach and conduct research, and at the B.C.
+Centre for Sexual Medicine, implement exemplary clinical care of sexual difficulties experienced by men and women from across B.C.

-Patients (couples or single) require a physician referral.
-Given the diversity of sexual issues in healthy and in physically or mentally unwell persons, most referrals are from family physicians, psychiatrists, gynecologists, and urologists, but the broad spectrum of sexual dysfunction includes referrals from all types of physicians (e.g. neurologists, oncologists, endocrinologists, cardiologists, gastroenterologists).
+Patients (couples or single) require a physician or nurse practitioner referral.
+Given the diversity of sexual issues in either healthy or physically or mentally unwell persons, most referrals are from family physicians, psychiatrists, gynecologists, and urologists, but the broad spectrum of sexual dysfunction includes referrals from all types of physicians (e.g. physiatrists, neurologists, oncologists, endocrinologists, cardiologists, gastroenterologists).

-Our programs and individual treatments are guided by our firm belief that the mind and body are inseparable, and we are respectful of sexual individuality.
+Our programs and individual treatments in sexuality are guided by our firm belief that the mind and body are inseparable, and we are respectful of sexual individuality and diversity.

-The diverse referral base reflects the multiple ways illness can be associated with sexual symptoms.
+The diverse referral base reflects the multiple ways illness, trauma or surgery can be associated with sexual symptoms.
 However, mood, stress, psychological issues, past experiences, relationships and cultural and religious factors are typically mixed with the medical changes.

 Sexual symptoms may occur during times of good health or during chronic health conditions such as mood disorders, neurological disease, cancer, gynecological and urological problems, and from past injuries.
-Sexual concerns and/or dysfunctions include those of sexual drive (too little, too much), problems with mental or genital arousal, including arousal from atypical/alternative sources leading to distress, orgasmic issues, ejaculatory issues, sexual issues leading to fertility concerns and pain with sexual activity.
+Sexual concerns and/or dysfunctions include those of sexual desire (too little, too much), experiencing little pleasure or arousal mentally, reduced genital sexual sensations/ swelling/ lubrication/ erection,.problems with arousal from atypical/alternative sources leading to distress, orgasmic issues, ejaculatory issues, sexual issues leading to fertility concerns and pain with sexual activity.